 This story and others about J. Paul Getty and the growth of his collections are told in an innovative display in Gallery 107.
 Building on the ongoing installation J. Paul Getty: Life and Legacy at the Getty Center, this interactive program, installed alongside some of Getty’s favorite ancient sculptures, allows visitors to explore hundreds of archival photographs, maps, graphs, and other resources relating to Getty’s family, business, travels, development of his collections, decision to build the Villa, and lasting legacy.

 Gallery 108, known as the Temple of Hercules, meanwhile appears much as it did before the reinstallation, but it now features improved lighting and a smaller seismic isolator underneath the famous statue of the Lansdowne Hercules.
-This change enables more of the splendid polychrome marble floor to show; it’s a replica of one of the first finds by well diggers who discovered the Villa dei Papiri in 1750.
+This change enables more of the splendid polychrome marble floor to show; it’s a replica of one of the first finds by well-diggers who discovered the Villa dei Papiri in 1750.
 The ancient villa is itself the focus of a newly installed cubiculum just off the Atrium, Gallery 101C, and it will be the subject of an international loan exhibition in the summer of 2019.

 While Getty never visited his Villa, his legacy continues to endure.
-From his architectural choices to the objects he collected, his 20th-century history blends with that of ancient times, yielding stories that captivate us even today.
+From his architectural choices to the objects he collected, his twentieth-century history blends with that of ancient times, yielding stories that captivate us even today.